10.2 Corrective Action Explained [ISO 9001 Procedure]

 • Assurance that the interim containment action did not introduce a new problem

 You and your team must consider all of the trade-offs connected to your interim containment action.
-An important part of implementing an interim containment action is planning how you will implement the action.
+An important part of implementing an interim containment and action plan is planning how you will implement the cost effective action.

-To implement an interim containment action, follow this management cycle:
+To deploy an interim containment action, follow up this management cycle:

 • Plan (Re-plan)